ircv3/ircv3-specifications/extensions/message-ids.md

 Although clients are required to treat IDs as case sensitive opaque values, servers might still choose a case insensitive ID format internally.

 Servers might wish to encode additional information within the ID, for internal use only.
-This could allow servers to take further actions on a message.
-For instance, including account information for the author in an ID could enable authenticated message edits or deletes without having to maintain and consult a separate message store.
-Take care not to include private data without appropriate encryption.
+For instance, including account information for the author in an ID could enable authenticated message edits or deletes, without having to maintain and consult a separate message store.
+This requires careful attention to several concerns: security, privacy, and backwards and forwards compatibility of different ID generation schemes.

 ## Client implementation considerations